 Painting in Your Scriptures- Watercolors and Watercolor Pencils

 I have had so much fun learning how to paint in my scriptures with my watercolors.
 Its my new favorite thing!
+Here's a few of the pages I have painted in my scriptures-

 This image of the boat I admit I totally copied from a pin on pinterest that takes you to illustratedfaith.com.
 It originally depicted Noahs ark but in my scriptures I have it as Nephi's boat he built to sail his family to the promised land in my Book of Mormon.
 Because I loved it all by itself rather than write all my notes on top of it I decided to put them on an insert which you can see attached with washi tape next to it.
 There are actually 2 inserts attached there.
+If you are too scared to paint on your scripture pages you can add inserts like this:

 In this picture I had something from the previous page bleed through really bad on accident so I had to paint over the whole footnotes section with some white gesso to cover it up and I created this instead with some watercolors, stickers, and colored pencils.